 Both electric and gas cars drive at similar speeds, about 12-19 mph.
 Electric powered golf cars will lose some power and speed when the battery is almost fully discharged.

 But a Neighborhood Electric Vehicle (NEV) can travel at a maximum speed of 25 mph.
 Learn more about NEV’s here.

 As for power, gasoline used to be the way to go but with the introduction of the high-performance motor, the torque of the electric vehicles is highly improved (especially if you buy a Club Car Urban or a GEM eL XD), gas is often still preferred for a ‘working’ vehicle.

 When it comes to runtime, gas is the winner!
 Gas golf cars generally hold 5-6 gallons of gas, lasting about 150 miles.
-Electric golf cars have a wide range of run time but require extra down time when recharging.
+Electric golf cars have a wide range of run time (between 15-40 miles depending on the car) but require extra down time when recharging.
 To extend their lifespan, make sure they are fully charged before each use.

 How They Ride

 Electric cars are basically silent, have little bounce or vibration.

 Gas cars are louder, vibrate, and can smell like exhaust.

 Gas is often more expensive up-front than an electric golf car but does not require new batteries every 3-7 years.